helmut-hoffer-von-ankershoffen/brave-search-python-client/README.md

 [![ghcr.io - Sze](https://ghcr-badge.egpl.dev/helmut-hoffer-von-ankershoffen/brave-search-python-client/size?color=%2344cc11&tag=latest&label=size&trim=)](https://github.com/helmut-hoffer-von-ankershoffen/brave-search-python-client/pkgs/container/brave-search-python-client)
 -->

-Brave Search Python Client supporting Web, Image, News and Video search.
-Use it yourself of have your friendly assistant make use of it.
+Brave Search Python Client supports Web, Image, News and Video search.

+Use Cases:
+1) Add it to your application so your users find what they are looking for.
+2) Add it to the AI application you are building so your LLM has access to up-to-date information in the web.

-## Introduction
+## Setup

 Installation is as simple as: